List of The Vision of Escaflowne characters: Mole Man

-The Mole Man is a mysterious petty thief who wanders around the forest near Fanelia.
+The Mole Man is a mysterious petty thief who wanders the forest near Fanelia.
 However, he gains the trust of his companions and follows Allen's crew aboard the Crusade.

 After Hitomi and Van are transported by a pillar of light to the woods bordering Fanelia and Asturia, Mole Man tries to steal Hitomi's pendant, but is thwarted by Allen's arrival.
 He later abets Van's unsuccessful attempt to escape from Fort Castelo and provides medicine for Hitomi and Merle's fevers.

 Mole Man later accompanies Princess Millerna when she leaves Asturia to pursue Allen to the Duchy of Freid.
 When Allen is injured, Mole Man encourages Millerna to use her medical knowledge to save Allen.
-The Mole Man reappears shortly before Millerna's wedding.
-He shows her the necklace she was looking for, and observes that she used to "have a glow" about her, but it's now gone.
+The Mole Man reappears shortly before Millerna's wedding and shows her the necklace she was looking for, observing that she used to "have a glow" about her that is now gone.

 When Hitomi accompanies Van to Fanelia to confront Folken, the Mole Man appears from underneath Millerna's carriage to tell Gaddes, Allen, and the others that he saw them escaping to Fanelia.
-At the end of the series, he's seen bidding farewell to Hitomi as she returns to Earth.
+At the end of the series, he bids farewell to Hitomi as she returns to Earth.

 In the film, the Mole Man is a prophet who travels with the Abaharaki.
-He is paid by Allen and foretells that Hitomi is the Wing Goddess.
-He also helps craft Hitomi's pendant.
+He is paid by Allen and foretells that Hitomi is the Wing Goddess, also helping craft her pendant.

 Prince Chid

 Prince Chid, pronounced "Sheed", is the heir to duchy of Freid and is supposedly the Duke of Freid and Princess Marlene's son, but his real father is Allen Schezar.
 After Duke of Freid died, Chid eventually became the Duke.

-When Princess Marlene had married Duke Freid, she never openly revealed the truth behind her pregnancy, but she wrote about it in a hidden diary that was later found by Millerna.
-Chid displays a strong connection and trust for Allen, though unaware of their true connection as father and son, and admires and hopes to live up to Duke Freid, the only father Chid has ever known.
+When Princess Marlene married Duke Freid, she never openly revealed the truth behind her pregnancy, but wrote about it in a hidden diary that was later found by Millerna.
+Chid displays a strong connection and trust for Allen, though is unaware of their true connection as father and son, and admires and hopes to live up to Duke Freid, the only father Chid has ever known.
 Though the Duke is apparently strict towards Chid, he recognizes Chid as his own son and cares for him deeply.